2020-DEV-140/TicTacToe/README.md

 Persistence layer —  DAOs and JPA entities responsible for accessing the database\
 Database layer — development was done in PostgreSQL\
 Authentication — only registered users can access the system.
 User passwords are hashed usign Argon2, as this is considered a better candidate than the other popular options, such as MD5, BCrypt and SCrypt\
-Unit testing — Several test cases were designed for each layer of the architecture not with the aim of preparing a production-ready system, but to demonstrate basic testing  practices
+Unit testing — Several test cases were designed for each layer of the architecture to demonstrate basic testing  practices